 - In the Inspector window, open the Other Settings menu.

 Setting Value Player Settings > Other Settings > Bundle Identifier Add your app's name in a reverse DNS format.

 Player Settings > Other Settings > Camera usage description Enter a description to explain your use of AR (for example, ARKit).
 Player Settings > Other Settings > Target minimum iOS version 11.0 or higher Player Settings > Other Settings > Architecture

 - Go to Edit > Project Settings and click XR Plug-in Management.

 - Select ios and click ARKit under the Plug-in Providers table.

 Build and launch the app

-Your development environment is now configured for targeting iOS with the ARCore SDK for Unity.
+Your development environment is now configured for targeting iOS for ARCore Extensions for AR Foundation.